Yokio9/GDB-Guide/README.md

 ### 3. Execute
 ```
 r                         start program with current args list
-r [argument list]         start program with arguments if args not previously given
+r [argument list]         start program with arguments if args not previously specified
 r ... <infile >outfile    start your program with input, output redirected
 ```
 *note: r can be replaced with run*